-Bead doesn’t stay soft and perfect forever, though.
+Bread doesn’t stay soft and perfect forever, though.
 After a week or so the bread becomes stale.
 It’s been used a few times and it starts to harden and stiffen.
-It’s no longer the supple, pillowy bread that had just escaped from the
+It’s no longer the supple, pillowy bread that had just escaped from the oven ready to be eaten.
+Stale bread is uninviting and almost not edible.

 Is there anything you can do with bread once it starts to stiffen and become stale?
 You’ve checked it for mould and found none, but it is definitely tougher, and when you press down on it, there isn’t a lot of give to it.
 This bread is on the verge of becoming inedible, and you wouldn’t cherish the thought of having it for a meal.
 You know it will give you a fight and be a tough meal to finish.